teaspoonstudioscoder/Jelly-Volley/README.md

 If you ever played the old freeware classic Blobby Volley, you already know exactly what this is.
 Jelly Volley is my own take on it, built from scratch in Godot — same two-button simplicity, new stadium, and a crowd that gets loud when you score.

+Jelly Volley is a local two-player volleyball duel played on a single keyboard.
+Move, jump, time your bounce — that's the whole game.
+Get the ball over the net, keep it off your own sand, and don't touch it more than three times in a row.

 # Controls
 Red — A and D to move, W to jump